wigaandini/Tucil3_13522053/README.md

 ### CLI Based
 1. Clone this repository by typing `git clone https://github.com/wigaandini/Tucil3_13522053.git` in terminal.
 2. Open the repository folder.
-3. Type `run.bat` in terminal.
+3. If you're using Windows, type `./run-CLI.bat` in terminal.
+4. If you're using Linux, type `chmod +x run-CLI.sh` in terminal then type `./run-CLI.sh`.
-4. Input the start word and end word.
+5. Input the start word and end word.
-5. Choose the algorithm by typing `UCS` / `GBFS` / `A*`.
+6. Choose the algorithm by typing `UCS` / `GBFS` / `A*`/ `BFS`.
-6. Wait and the result will appear.
+7. Wait and the result will appear.

 ### GUI Based
 1. Clone this repository by typing `git clone https://github.com/wigaandini/Tucil3_13522053.git` in terminal.
 2. Open the repository folder.
-3. Type `run1.bat` in terminal.
+3. If you're using Windows, type `./run-GUI.bat` in terminal.
+4. If you're using Linux, type `chmod +x run-GUI.sh` in terminal then type `./run-GUI.sh`.
-4. Input the start word and end word.
+5. Input the start word and end word.
-5. Choose the algorithm in the box.
+6. Choose the algorithm in the box.
+7. Click the `Search!` button.
-6. Wait and the result will appear.
+8. Wait and the result will appear.

 ## Project Status